smaemble/factcheckr/README.md

 ```

 ## Getting started.
-This package comes with two ready to use datasets which can serve as a basic to get an easy start.
-In this example, we will show a contract between three different hotels reviews.
-You can follow the same technique on any product reviews, speech etc....
+This package comes with two ready to use datasets which can serve as a basis to get an easy start.
+In this example, we will show a contract between four different hotels.
+You can follow the same technique on any product, speech, etc....

 ``` r